 OBD2 Error Codes: P0218, P0613, P0614, P0706, P0865, P0972

-Besides varying RPMs, other signs to watch for include delayed shifts, noisy sounds when shifting, or a burning smell.
+Besides varying RPMs, other signs to watch for include delayed shifts, loud sounds when shifting, or a burning smell.
 It’s also possible the transmission fails to shift at all.

 8. Malfunctioning Tachometer